CoherentLabs/GameUIComponents/README.md

 All Gameface JavaScript components are custom HTML elements.
 Each component has:
 * a JavaScript source file - the custom element's definition; where all the logic is implemented
 * a JavaScript index file - the entry file
-* an HTML file - the component's template;
+* a template.html file - the component's template;
 * a CSS file - the component's styles
 * a package.json file
 * a README markdown file - short documentation explaining what the component does and how it's used
+* an index.html file - the demo file
+* a demo.html file - the demo's source file
 * a demo folder - folder containing an example of the component

 ## Using without bundling